 Home to one of the world’s greatest collections of impressionist, post-impressionist, and modern European paintings, The Barnes Foundation offers fun art-focused programming for children including special tours, Barnes Toddler Time where children aged 2-4 and their caregivers participate in art making, story time, and movement activities, as well as Free First Sunday Family Day where kids K-12 create their own works of art, enjoy live performances, and more.

 An 18-hole Philadelphia-themed mini-golf course, playground, carousel and a beautiful fountain, all make Franklin Square Park, one of Philadelphia’s original 5 squares (maintained by Historic Philadelphia) a wonderful place to find family fun and excitement.
-Kids can put through the Liberty Bell, take a ride on Smarty Jones on the carousel and climb to their heart’s content on one of Philadelphia’s best playgrounds.
+Kids can putt through the Liberty Bell, take a ride on Smarty Jones on the carousel and climb to their heart’s content on one of Philadelphia’s best playgrounds.
 Families can refuel at the park restaurant, SquareBurger, and dine on crowd-pleasers like burgers, chicken fingers, cheesesteak fries, and milkshakes.

 A long-time favorite place to play in the city for more than a century, Smith Memorial Playground in Philadelphia’s Fairmount Park, welcomes over 200,000 visitors annually.
 The playground is open to the public free of charge, although donations are appreciated.
 Kids choose from three full floors of indoor creative-play activities inside the 16,000 square foot playhouse, and frolic around the amazing outdoor playground, complete with a giant wooden slide.
 On Tuesdays, Smith hosts Family Morning where no groups are allowed and it is less crowded, as well as story time on Wednesdays.
 The playground also puts on fun annual events like Play-A-Palooza, Kidchella Music Festival, Healthy Halloween, and Winter Wonderland.

 Recognized as the official arboretum of the Commonwealth of Pennsylvania and listed on The National Register of Historic Places, Morris Arboretum of the University of Pennsylvania is one of Philadelphia’s most beautiful treasures in all seasons of the year, and a wonderful place for children and families to connect with nature.
 Families explore and play their way through the 92-acre beautifully manicured gardens, which contain 13,000 labeled trees and plants from around the world, and several sculptures throughout.
 Kids especially love the swan pond, log cabin, fernery, and bullfrog sculpture.
 Families stroll “Out On A Limb,” among the tall tree tops where they are able to bird watch and identify plants, enter a larger-than-life bird nest with giant robin’s eggs inside, and climb around in large hammock-like nets high above the forest floor.
-For the little ones (from May-October and around the holidays), the crowned jewel is the Garden Railway, an impressive network of miniature trains that weave through bushes and greenery, and across overhead bridges.
+For the little ones (from May-October and around the holidays), the crown jewel is the Garden Railway, an impressive network of miniature trains that weave through bushes and greenery, and across overhead bridges.
 The arboretum offers family-centric programming throughout the year including story time, nature walks, yoga, and many other classes, festivals, and events.

 A short jaunt over the Delaware River, an “Ocean Realm” of over 1,500 species of fish awaits at Adventure Aquarium.
 Family favorites include Penguin Island, Sea Turtle Cove, Hippo Haven, and Shark Bridge, where families can walk the longest V-shaped rope suspension bridge in the world just inches above the Shark Realm exhibit.
 Kids are also invited to get to know sea life through an exhilarating tactile experience of touching smaller sharks and stingrays.